 For More Info

-Cook Italy’s website, Fontana del Papa Cooking School, provides comprehensive information about its classes, including those designed for families and kids.
+Cook Italy’s website provides comprehensive information about its classes, including those designed for families and kids.

 Different types of accommodations are available at the Fontana del Papa Cooking School in Tolfa, ranging from the bed and breakfasts, running from €60-€100) to week-long stays that are more all-inclusive in terms of meals and activities.

 At the time of this writing, the basic cost in the most inexpensive weekly room is €1200 (approx.